Student Research Bursary for UK Science/Medical Students, Allied Health Professionals, and Nurses.

-The Paget’s Association of the United Kingdom is pleased to offer Student Research Bursaries of £6000 to encourage promising UK medical or science students to pursue research into any aspect of Paget’s Disease of Bone.
+The Paget’s Association of the United Kingdom is pleased to offer Student Research Bursaries of £6000.
+The bursaries are designed to encourage promising UK science or medical students, Allied Health Professionals, and nurses, to pursue Masters and PhD-level research into any aspect of Paget’s Disease of Bone.

-The Association will provide a stipend to the recipients of the award to allow the students to study towards an MRes, MSc, BSc or equivalent higher degree.
+Please feel free to contact the Association for guidance on individual eligibility.
 The recipients will be invited to attend the Association’s Annual General Meeting in the autumn, to receive the award.

-1. A summary of the research project, jointly prepared by mentor and student including student’s role in the research project (1000 words maximum).
+- A summary of the research project, jointly prepared by mentor and student including the student’s role in the research project (1000 words maximum).